TQYC Website

 (916) 835-3014

-JuDah Joslyn is a Black, Agender, Queer, and disabled person born on the Ancestral homelands of the Kumeyaay People (San Diego) and raised on the ancestral homelands of the Nisenan and Miwok People (Sacramento).
+Doc JuDah is a Black, Agender, Queer, and disabled person born on the Ancestral homelands of the Kumeyaay People (San Diego) and raised on the ancestral homelands of the Nisenan and Miwok People (Sacramento).

 (they/judah/Ase)